heretics-sf/2030-goals/README.md

 Building is lit at night

-### 1.6 Beauty: We nurture the beauty of all of the above
+### Goal 1.6: Beauty: We nurture the well-being of all of the above

 noticeably effective